haiko-xyz/amm/docs/2-haiko-vs-uniswap.md

 ## 4. Limit orders

-Sphinx supports limit orders, which are implemented as abstractions over regular liquidity positions by automatically removing liquidity once the position is filled.
+Haiko supports limit orders, which are implemented as abstractions over regular liquidity positions by automatically removing liquidity once the position is filled.

-In Uniswap V4, limit orders are proposed to be implemented as hooks, whereas in Sphinx they are integrated into the core protocol itself.
+In Uniswap V4, limit orders are proposed to be implemented as hooks, whereas in Haiko they are integrated into the core protocol itself.
 This allows strategies to easily place limit orders without having to worry about their underlying implementation.

 Limit orders use a batching mechanism for efficient filling, as follows: